JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 # Assigning Specific Privileges Using Security Descriptors
 1. Start this room's machine and TryHackMe's AttackBox
-2. `PowerShell` to open up PowerShell on the compromised Windows machine
+2. `PowerShell` from the compromised Windows machine to open up PowerShell on the compromised Windows machine
 ```PowerShell
 C:\Users\Administrator>PowerShell
 Windows PowerShell